comp-imaging-sci/usct-breast-phantom/README.md

 Two files are required for the execution of the next step:

-- p_{phantom_id}.raw.gz: A compressed 3D anatomical data.
+- `p_{phantom_id}.raw.gz`: A compressed 3D anatomical data.

-- p_{phantom_id}.mhd: A header file for this phantom that contains the physical location of the voxel with index [0, 0, 0], the total number of voxels in the x, y, and z, and the voxel size.
+- `p_{phantom_id}.mhd`: A header file for this phantom that contains the physical location of the voxel with index [0, 0, 0], the total number of voxels in the x, y, and z, and the voxel size.

 ### 2. Assignment of acoustic properties